KristineK/func/userStory/US11-P1-Search.md

 ## Tests
 ### Scenario US11-T01: Validate searchbar ir present on homepage
-Execute test: testSearchBarHomepage
-Expected result: search bar is displayed on homepage Actual result: search bar is displayed on homepage
-Automated: Yes
+1) Open products homepage
+2) See that search bar is present

 ### Scenario US11-T02: Validate that short searching works as supposed
-Execute test: testSearchForIphFromPCsection
+1) Open any products page
+2) Input in search box string "Phone"
+3) Click search
-Expected result: In search results are shown items which contains string in their name "Phone" Actual result: In search results are shown items which contains string in their name "Phone"
+4) See that search results contain products with string "Phone" in their name

 ### Scenario US11-T04: Validate that search results return product descriptions
-Execute test: testSearchDescription
-Expected result: When user searches product description, items including this product description are returned Actual result: As expected results
-Automated: Yes

-Note.
-Not user friendly that if someone wants to search something by description, he needs to first of all check the checkbox for searching in product description
+1) Open products search page
+2) Input search string "Lorem ipsum is a pseudo-Latin"
+3) Check "Search in product descriptions" checkbox
+4) Click search
+5) See that search results contain items with product description "Lorem ipsum is a pseudo-Latin"

 ### Scenario US11-T05: Validate that search in subcategories return correct results for that subcategory
-Preconditions : user already is on search page
+1) Open any product page
-1) Input in search box String: "Bak"
+2) Input in search box String: "Bak"
-2) Select from Categories dropdown box option: "Bak"
+3) Select from Categories dropdown box option: "Bak"
-3) Check box "search in subcategories"
+4) Check box "search in subcategories"
-3) Click Search button
+5) Click Search button

-Expected result: All items returned which have sub category Bak Actual result: All items returned which have sub category Bak
+6) See that search results are correct